Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 Please let us know if you have a trip planned shortly after your procedure.
 Dr. Panchal can discuss ways to reduce discomfort when traveling after plastic surgery to help ensure your experience is as positive as possible.

-How can I Prepare for My Blepharoplasty Procedure?
+How Can I Prepare for My Blepharoplasty Procedure?

 In the weeks leading up to your procedure, you will need to stop taking certain medications, herbs, and supplements.
 We will evaluate the medicines and supplements you take to determine which will need to be ceased before surgery.
-You will also need to avoid nicotine for up to six weeks before your procedure and alcohol in the 48 hours leading to it.
+You will also need to avoid nicotine for up to six weeks before your procedure and alcohol in the 48 hours leading up to it.

 We encourage you to arrive early on the day of your appointment with freshly cleansed skin free of makeup, perfume, and lotion.
-You will need to arrange a ride to and from your procedure and to have an adult’s help for the first day or two of recovery.
+You will need to arrange a ride to and from your procedure and have an adult’s help for the first day or two of recovery.

 Is Blepharoplasty Permanent?

-Blepharoplasty is long-lasting, but may not last forever.
 Depending on factors unique to your anatomy, genetics, and lifestyle, an upper eyelid lift may produce results for five years or more.
 However, for some people, results last for decades.

 A lower eyelid lift may produce noticeable results for 10 years or more.
 It is unlikely that lower blepharoplasty will need to be repeated.